DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 overlay layers.
 Features on the same layer will not split each other.
-The attribute table of the Union layer is filled with attribute values from the respective original layer for non-overlapping features, and attribute values from both layers for overlapping features.
+The attribute table of the Union layer is filled with attribute values from the respective original layer for non-overlapping features, and attribute values from overlay layers for overlapping features.

 .. todo: Add an image
     .. figure:: img/multiunion.png